max-scopp/hass_proportional_light/README.md

 1. Copy the `proportional_light` folder into your `custom_components` directory.
 2. Restart Home Assistant.
 3. Add the integration from Settings -> Devices & Services as above.

+## Configuration

+After adding the integration, you can configure it further via the Options menu:

+### Brightness Proportions Reset

+Control how brightness proportions are managed:

+- **Never reset**: Keeps proportions indefinitely (good for manual light groups)
+- **Reset on turn off**: Clears proportions when the group is turned off (default for most use cases)
+- **Reset when turned on with specific brightness**: Only resets when turned on with an explicit brightness (e.g., from Ambient Light automation)
+- **Reset on both**: Combination of the above

+### Reset Timeout

+When lights are off, automatically reset proportions after a specified duration (default: 8 hours).

+Set to `0` to disable timeout-based resets.
+This is useful when combined with "Reset when turned on with specific brightness" to allow proportions to persist across short off periods but reset after extended downtime.

+**Example Workflow with Ambient Light**:
+- Mode: "Reset when turned on with specific brightness"
+- Timeout: 28800 (8 hours)
+- Result: When Ambient Light automation turns the lights on at a specific brightness, proportions reset.
+When you manually toggle them, proportions are preserved.

 ## How It Works